wikidetuco/wikidetuco/animators/i-am-an-animator.md

 ![nomenclatura.jpg](https://wikidetuco.github.io/wikidetuco/nomenclatura.jpg)

-*If the project doesn't have sequences inside each commercial/piece, this convention might sightly change to: (Spot)_ANIM_010_v00
+*If the project doesn't have sequences inside each commercial/piece, this convention might slightly change to: (Spot)_ANIM_010_v00

 **2. CAMERAS**
 Also starts with the piece "tank name" or abbreviation, pipeline step, then Scene Number plus frame range at the end, like this: